-VA and other organizations conduct research evaluating the health effects of service in the Gulf during Operation Desert Shield, Operation Desert Storm, and Operation Iraqi Freedom.
+VA and other organizations conduct research evaluating the health effects of Gulf War service during Operations Desert Shield, Desert Storm, Iraqi Freedom and New Dawn.

-VA’s Epidemiology Program is conducting a multiyear health survey of 1990-91 Gulf War-era Veterans to find out how their health has changed over time.
+VA's Epidemiology Program is conducting a multiyear health survey of Gulf War-era Veterans who served in 1990-1991 to find out how their health has changed over time.

 Researchers conducted an initial survey in 1995, a second survey in 2005, and a third survey in 2012.
 Results from the third survey are expected mid 2014.

 Past findings show deployed Veterans reported a higher prevalence of unexplained multisymptom illness and poorer health than non-deployed Veterans.